CCPA Privacy Act Compliance and the “Four Privacy Torts” discussed by Attorney Steve®

 California law protects individuals from privacy intrusions on a number of different fronts.
 Essentially, there are 4 main torts dealing with the right of privacy in California.
 This blog provides a general legal overview of these and their respective jury instructions.
 If you need a civil litigation attorney, contact us at the email on the right side of the page or call us at the number below.
+We can also help with CCPA compliance with the NEW California Privacy Law that goes into effect January 1, 2020.

 The California constitution is clear that there is a right to privacy: